PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - If the family has more than one user then at least one user is mark as lead otherwise system shows error message.
 - When no `Client Associate` is selected, it shows `CA Pool` to convey that tasks will be assigned to `CA Pool`.
 - `Reconciliation` role is only available if `Bill Pay` service is selected for the entity.
+- When entity has Trigger and user change the `ASA Entity` from No to Yes and select `Own` Service team or change `Household` from No to Yes, system will asks the household team from the bottom of the dialog.

 #### UI Rule
 - [Mockup](https://drive.google.com/file/d/1rVFv9xcDEVFDGk8x2-7wCRN-wpn4tZnX/view?usp=sharing)
 - Error when same user is added in same role: `Duplicate value is not allowed`.
 [See this](https://drive.google.com/file/d/1x080REURjrqqyLlcLhxbQHExtnK2MJ3K/view?usp=sharing)
 - Error when any users is not marked as lead: `At least one user should be marked as lead`
+-

 #### Mark as Lead
 ##### System Rule